politie/omt-odt-language/README.md

 ## Issues

-If you notice any problems or have suggestions for improved highlighting you can add an issue on Github.
+If you notice any problems or have suggestions for improved highlighting you can add an issue on GitHub.
+You are also welcome to make a pull request of your own for the desired changes.